anvil-works/routing/docs/routes/query.md

 ## Navigating

+When navigating with `navigate` or `NavLink`, you should pass the query as a decoded Python dictionary (not a URL-encoded string).
+The routing library will handle encoding it into the URL automatically.

 Let's say you have a dashboard page with a tab component.
 The tab component has 2 tabs, income and expenses.